-Flexibility: All inclusive is great for those who want to spend most of their holiday in the hotel resort, but if you’re planning on going out during the day you just won’t get the value for money.
-Self catering allows you to determine your own meal times, so you can come and go as you please without feeling like you’re missing out on meals you’ve already paid for.
+Flexibility: All inclusive holidays are perfect for those who want to spend most of their holiday in the hotel resort, but if you’re planning on going out during the day you just won’t get the value for money that you do on self-catering holidays.
+What’s great about self-catering holidays is they allow you to determine your own meal times; you can come and go as you please without feeling like you’re missing out on meals you’ve already paid for.

-Eating local: The idea of doing your weekly shop while on holiday may sound tedious, but going to local food shops and markets is a great way to integrate yourself with local residents and experience the country’s culture.
-You can shop for the country or region’s local products and experiment at home with new meals – perfect for the adventurous chef!
+Shop like a local: The idea of doing your weekly shop while on holiday may sound tedious, but visiting local food shops and markets allows you to integrate with local residents and experience a country’s culture.
+You can shop for the country or region’s tasty local products, and experiment at home with new meals; perfect for the adventurous chef.

-Fussy eaters: If someone in your group is picky with food or has a special dietary need, self catering is the best way to go.
-All inclusive buffets, where food is not always labelled, can be a minefield for a fussy eater or someone with an allergy, so having your own kitchen where you can pick your own meals is ideal.
+Suited to your tastes: If someone in your group has a special dietary need, or only likes a select number of cuisines and dishes, booking self-catering apartments is the best holiday option for you.
+All inclusive buffets, where food is not always labelled can be a minefield for someone with an allergy, so having your own kitchen where you can pick your own meals is ideal.

-How to Save Money with a Self Catering Holiday
+How to Save Money on Self Catering Holidays

-Choose your destination carefully: Prices of course vary from country to country, so you could save on food costs just by going to a destination where groceries cost less.
-Tools like the Post Office Travel Money Barometer can help you determine where your shopping trolley will be cheapest.
+Choose your destination carefully: When holidaying abroad, prices vary from country to country; you could save on food costs just by going to a destination where groceries cost less.
+Handy tools like the Post Office Travel Money Barometer can help you determine where your shopping trolley will be cheapest.

-Make packed lunches: If you’re spending the day at the beach or going on a daytrip, save money on lunch by making sandwiches at home and taking them with you.
-Same goes for snacks and drinks – avoid the high prices of kiosks and vending machines by investing in bags of fruit and multipacks of crisps, snack bars and juice boxes.
+Make packed lunches: If you plan on spending the day at the beach or going on a day trip, save money on lunch by making sandwiches in your self-catering apartment and take them along with you.
+The same goes for snacks and drinks; to avoid the high prices of kiosks and vending machines, invest in bags of fruit and multi-packs of crisps, snack bars and juice boxes.

-Shop at the right places: As in the UK, if you shop at small ‘local’ or ‘express’-style supermarkets you’ll pay over the odds for everything and barely save any money.
-Find a large supermarket and do a bulk shop for the week, or go to a local food market where the best bargains are often hiding!
+Shop at the right places: Much like in the UK, if you shop at small, local or express-style supermarkets you’ll pay over the odds for anything from sun cream to food shopping, meaning you’re wasting valuable spending money.
+Find a large nearby supermarket and do a bulk grocery shop for the week, or go to a local food market for some trusty bargains and exciting finds.